 Day 6 on El Camino Real, the missions trail, will take you from Santa Clara through San Francisco and up to San Rafael.
 This day doesn’t have a lot of driving, but the driving is along busy city streets and freeways near San Francisco.
-Because of that, always try to think about traffic and when people are getting to work or off work, as those are the best times to avoid the main roads.
+Because of that, always try to think about traffic and when people are going to work or getting off work, as those are the best times to avoid the main roads.
 Other than that, this is a great day visiting one of the oldest missions (San Francisco) and exploring a beautiful city while you are at it.

 - About 80 miles depending on where you start

-- Note after work traffic times in San Francisco
+- Avoid rush hour traffic times in San Francisco

 Since I have no idea where you stayed, and the area is so massive, I would recommend just Yelping a good coffee shop near you.
-If you want my recommendation though, there is a fun donut shop in downtown San Jose called Pyscho Donuts and there is a Phil’s Coffee down there as well.
+If you want my recommendation though, there is a fun donut shop in downtown San Jose called Pyscho Donuts, and there is a Philz Coffee down there as well.

-Also, if you can wait, there is a nice coffee shop right across from the second mission called Mission Coffee which has good drinks, pastries, and a few hot options.
+Also, if you can wait, there is a lovely coffee shop right across from the second mission called Mission Coffee, which has good drinks, pastries, and a few hot options.

 Mission Santa Clara

-The Santa Clara Mission is located right in the middle of the huge Santa Clara College.
+The Santa Clara Mission is located right in the middle of the vast Santa Clara College.
 It is confusing to get here via Google Maps, so what I would recommend is getting to the main school entrance on El Camino Real then you can check in with the attendant, and they will give you a visitor’s pass to visit the mission and let you know where to park.

 The mission is about a 5-minute walk from the parking area, and it is right in the heart of the school and hard to miss.
 It is a beautiful place to explore, but it does not have a visitor center, and it lacks a lot of the historical information the other missions have since it is part of a school.